BryanMorfe/jpgextract/README.md

 ## Usage
 `$ jpgextract filename`
+This can include a linux/unix/mac partition such as `/dev/dba0`

 ## Work In Progress
 I am working on `mediaextract` a more general purpose command line tool that allows you to extract various types of files such a jpg, png, mp4, gif, etc. I will keep you posted here.
 In the meantime, you are free to use this version (with no guarantees), as stated in the license.